nwarder/exercises/eng/queuing.md

 #### Overview

 A long, long time ago, Sendwithus had an email pipeline that failed to scale in a few different ways.
-We'd like you to assess the bottlenecks of that system and discuss possible solutions in detail with our engineering team.
+We'd like you to assess the limitations of that system and discuss possible solutions in detail with our engineering team.

 Feel free to leverage any tools, technologies, and/or frameworks you're comfortable with;
 in fact we encourage you to use anything that will help you work faster.

 After the allotted time, you will demonstrate the following:

-* Where you think bottlenecks existed in the initial system
+* Where you think limitations existed in the initial system
 * Possible solutions to the suggested questions
 * What it would take to implement those solutions
 * Any side effects of implementation